Dear banks — why has just 3.5% of R200bn loan scheme been granted?

 But rapid turnarounds are alien to the local banking culture, which prides itself on complex risk assessment processes.

-After all, with loans available through the scheme with a 94% government guarantee, banks should be encouraged to lend at least as extensively as they did in 2007, in the days of easy loans before the global financial crisis.
+After all, with loans available through the scheme that have a 94% government guarantee, banks should be encouraged to lend at least as extensively as they did in 2007, in the days of easy loans before the global financial crisis.

-Khaya Sithole, an accounting lecturer and analyst, says the information on each business should have been gathered in a central depository.
-“Two banks may reach a different conclusion on offering funds to a particular business.
-Why should an SME be forced to deal with its own bank and no-one else?”
+Khaya Sithole, an accounting lecturer and analyst, says the information about each business should have been gathered in a central depository.
+“Two banks may reach a different conclusion about offering funds to a particular business.
+Why should a small or medium enterprise (SME) be forced to deal with its own bank and no-one else?”

 Sithole says the scheme should be open to non-banks, which have a much greater risk tolerance than banks.